-Luttig joined Boeing after having served on the United States Court of Appeals for the Fourth Circuit for 15 years.
+Luttig joined Boeing after serving 15 years on the U.S. Court of Appeals for the Fourth Circuit.
 At the time of his 1991 appointment by President George H. W. Bush, Luttig was the youngest federal appeals court judge in the country.

-From 1983 to 1984, Luttig served as law clerk to the Honorable Warren E. Burger, Chief Justice of the United States, and from 1982 to 1983, he served as law clerk to then-Judge Antonin Scalia of the United States Court of Appeals for the District of Columbia Circuit.
+From 1983 to 1984, Luttig served as law clerk to the Honorable Warren E. Burger, chief justice of the United States, and from 1982 to 1983, he served as law clerk to then-Judge Antonin Scalia of the U.S. Court of Appeals for the District of Columbia Circuit.

 Luttig worked at The White House, in the Office of Counsel to the President, first as special assistant to The White House Counsel and then as assistant counsel, from 1981 to 1982.
-While in The White House, Luttig assisted in the preparation of Justice Sandra Day O'Connor for hearings before the Senate on her nomination to the Supreme Court of the United States.
+While in The White House, Luttig assisted in the preparation of Justice Sandra Day O'Connor for hearings before the Senate on her nomination to the U.S. Supreme Court.